Flotomate/product_docs/source/change-management/inside-a-change.rst

 Approval Process
 ----------------

+.. note:: Pending Approval are ignored after closing a ticket.

 -  Whether the technician creates the Approval manually or ask for the Approval, once created it follows the same Approval process.